There’s so much stress over the words related to our business. You’re not alone in that struggle.

 If you think about it, you’re usually standing there having a conversation when you exchange cards, and that conversation and the click between you is the real deal.
 And if you’re not there in person, your whole website is probably there for more context.

 No amount of perfect catch phrases are going to make the meaningful connections for you.

 I admit I get hung up on the words.
 Heck, I’ve spent way too much time editing this blog post.
 The Perfectionist Police will be here any minute.
-Let’s wrap it up.
+Wrap it up, Val.

 “But My Mind Freezes Up When I’m on the Spot!”

 I hear this a lot.
 Sometimes all those thoughts and feelings lead to a frozen feeling in the mind.
 We like to think before speaking but we think people expect fast answers.

 First of all, you’re human.
 The world won’t cave in if you don’t have an instant thing to say.
 And I know it can feel awful in some situations.